drails-dart/drails_di/README.md

 }
 ```

-in that way whenever a controller has a variable of Type SomeService and is annotated with @autowired the framework is going to inject SomeServiceImpl into the controller.
+in that way whenever a controller has a variable of Type SomeService and is annotated with `@autowired` or `@inject` the framework is going to inject SomeServiceImpl into the controller.

 If you have a third level class that implements or extends SomeService this class is going to be used doubt to the level.